-Chole, or better known as chana masala, is a delicious vegetarian and vegan-friendy Indian curry made with chickpeas.
+Chole is a tangy vegetarian and vegan-friendy Indian curry made with chickpeas.
 The curry is rich and deeply flavorful, making it wonderfully comforting for special occasions.
 It can be made in under an hour in an Instant Pot and meal prepped for the week!
 Serve it street-style with bhatura or rice.